WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Theory**

 This metric uses a proposed muscle separation theory put forward by this project.
 This measure is typically used in audio feature extraction, separating the high and low frequencies.
 This kind of separation is not typically done in EMG feature extraction.
-However, literature suggests that there are both high and low frequency muscle activations (Penney, 2022) that can be separated by an approximately 60Hz threshold (Hegedus et al., 2020).
+However, literature suggests that there are both high and low frequency muscle activations that can be separated by an approximately 60Hz threshold (Hegedus et al., 2020).
 Since these muscles are present in the face (McComas, 1998), this experimental feature is being added by applying this audio feature in a new context.

 Twitch Ratio is an adaptation of Alpha Ratio (Eyben et al., 2016).